 It is so important for safety that teens don’t text and drive.
 Of course, actions speak louder than words, so we must begin to educate our teens by through our own example.
 That is probably not enough alone.
-We need to talk to our teens about texting and driving, sharing texting while driving statistics to help understand the dangers.
+We also need to talk to our teens about texting and driving, sharing texting while driving statistics to help understand the dangers.
 Teens need to understand that we are serious and their actions have consequences.
 Additionally, here are 7 tools you can use that will stop your teenagers from texting while driving and that may, in the end, safe their lives.

 According to a new, national survey conducted by the Ad Council, thirty-four percent teen of respondents said that they never text while driving.
 What about the other 66% of teens?
 That means 66% of teens surveyed are engaging in at least occasional texting while driving.
 So if you think your child doesn’t text while driving, it is worth a talk to make sure that they don’t!

 Texting and driving is an epidemic on America’s roadways, but these crashes are preventable.
 Distracted driving does not just happen, it’s a choice,” said U.S. Transportation Secretary Ray LaHood.

 Once your teen understands the dangers of texting and driving make sure they understand the consequences too.
 A few seconds of carelessness could have a devastating impact on their life and the lives of others.
 Texting while driving not only jeopardizes the safety of themselves and others, but it can also violate state motor vehicle laws and result in hefty fines or loss of driving privileges.

 Want to take it a step beyond talking?
 Well, there is a new public service advertisement on YouTube featuring scenes from season three of Fox’s award-winning television series “Glee” to educate young adult drivers on the dangers of texting while driving.
 It may be the visual aid you are looking for to demonstrate to overconfident young adult drivers that it is not safe to text while driving.